Our Scrappage, Recycling and Car Blog

 Ultimately, the car tax you pay will differ depending on how environmentally friendly the car is.
 That’s because the amount of tax you pay on your vehicle is based on the amount of carbon dioxide (CO2) it emits into the atmosphere.

-The rates are variable, divided into bands from ‘A’ to ‘M’.
-Each band signifies the amount of emissions allowed by the vehicle, plus the first year tax rate and annual rate after the first year.
+For cars first registered between 1 March 2001 and 31 March 2017, the rates are variable, divided into bands from ‘A’ to ‘M’.
+Each band signifies the number of emissions allowed by the vehicle.
 ‘A’ is the band for vehicles with the least CO2 emissions, all of which are currently completely exempt from car tax.
+However, this is set to change soon.
+Most standard petrol or diesel cars fall within band E, which are charged at £180 annually.

 Car tax for older vehicles

-Cars which were registered before 1st March 2001 are taxed rates based on engine size.
-Generally, those with engines smaller 1549cc pay £145 per year while larger models require a yearly payment of £230.
+Cars which were registered before 1st March 2001 are taxed based on the size of their engine.
+Generally, those with engines smaller than 1549cc pay £200 per year while larger models and light goods vehicles with engine sizes over 1549cc require a yearly payment of £325.

 What are the current vehicle tax rules?